Deer Valley Petroglyph Preserve: The petroglyphs

-Arizona State University's presence at the site
+Arizona State University's presence

-The preserve and museum are operated by|Arizona State University's School of Human Evolution and Social Change.
+The preserve and museum are operated by Arizona State University's School of Human Evolution and Social Change.
 Since 1994, the university has taken extensive measures to preserve the site as well as protect and operate it on a daily basis.
 They provide the public with numerous ways to explore and learn about the site.
-Along with this, they offer education about the indigenous cultures associated with the site through a variety of mediums including publications, guided tours, and lectures.
+They offer education about the indigenous cultures associated with the site through a variety of mediums including publications, guided tours, and lectures.

 Community engagement

-Since Arizona State University has taken control in 1994, they have made the site a community focus in six main focuses:
+Since Arizona State University has taken control in 1994, they have made the site a community focus in six main areas: